-You're retirement will require substantial funds and is not something you can simply save for a couple of years to achieve.
-For the majority of people, saving enough money to actually retire could well be something they never achieve.
-Here’s why;
+Your retirement will require substantial funds that cannot be accomplished by merely panic saving for a handful of years before.
+Unfortunately, for the majority of people, saving enough money to have the retirement that they desire may be something that they will never achieve.
+Here’s why:

 You’ve Left It Too Late

-If you've started saving for your retirement into your fifties the likelihood is that you will struggle to afford your dream retirement.
-Of course there could many reasons for this that were out of your control.
+If you have found yourself into your fifties before you have started saving for your retirement, the likelihood is that you will struggle to afford your dream retirement.
+Of course, there could have been many reasons for this that were out with your control.

-You business could have gone bust.
-You could had unexpected payments to make.
-This doesn't mean that your dreams have ended.
-You may have to compromise, but there are always ways to fit travel and hobbies around work.
+Your business could have gone bust.
+You could have had unexpected payments to make.
+This does not mean that your dreams have ended.
+You may have to compromise, but there are always ways to fit travel and hobbies around work and saving.
 It may even be time for a change of job.

 You Spend More Than You Save

-To get a good pension you need have a realistic plan.
-That means sitting down and working out how much you can realistically afford and want to afford to put towards your retirement.
+To get a good pension you need to set a realistic goal and plan.
+This means sitting down and working out how much you can realistically afford and want to afford to put towards your retirement.

 You Don’t Know How to Start Saving for Your Retirement

-Some people simply don't know how to start saving for their retirement.
-This is particularly the case for people that freelance and have never been exposed to company pension schemes.
+Some people simply do not know how or where to begin saving for their retirement.
+This is particularly the case for many that are self-employed and have never been exposed to company pension schemes.

 Even those who are contributing to company pension schemes may wish to set up a private pension and have no idea on how to go about it.
 The simple solution to these problems is to contact a local financial adviser who will be able to advise and assist you in putting a plan in place.